The Effect of Time Series Distance Functions on Functional Climate Networks: Results and discussion

-We now analyze some networks features with the goal of classifying the networks according the complex network models \citep{barabasi16}.
-Fig.~\ref{fig:network_models} A shows the smallworldness measure separated by distance function and edge densities.
-As defined by \citet{humphries08}, smallworldness values higher than one (dashed line) indicate that the network present the small-world feature, i.e., high $C$ and low $L$.
-The exact values for the network measures can be found in the \ref{appendix:climate_nets_measures}, Tables \ref{tab:climate_net_measures_1}, \ref{tab:climate_net_measures_2}, \ref{tab:climate_net_measures_3}, and \ref{tab:climate_net_measures_4}.
-Our results show that all the networks obtained for the dataset present the small-world property except for the correlation, cross-correlation, mutual information, MIC, STS and CORT functions when $p= 0.001$.
-These results are in agreement with the observed values of average path length ($L$) and clustering coefficient ($C$) for each network.
-It is also consistent with the previous works in the literature that observed the small-world effect in climate networks \citep{donges09,tsonis04}.
-Furthermore, our results show that such effect is also present when other distance functions are considered.
-High clustering coefficient occurs due to the spatial continuity of the underlying physical fields \citep{donges09}.
-This effect tends to connect close cells (nodes) and form triangles.
-The long-range connections (teleconnections) explain the small average path length.
-These long distance edges are responsible for the quickly propagation of local perturbations through the whole network.
-See the Teleconnections Sec. for more details.
+In the following, we further analyze a few selected network properties that are commonly used to classify complex network into certain categories like scale-free and small-world networks \cite{barabasi16}.
+Figure~\ref{fig:network_models}A shows the values of the smallworldness index \cite{humphries08} for the different distance functions and four values of the edge density.
+According to its definition, values of the smallworldness index larger than one (dashed line) are indicative of the small-world feature (i.e., high $C$ along with low $L$).
+The exact values for the network measures can be found in Appendix~\ref{appendix:climate_nets_measures}, Tab.~\ref{tab:climate_net_measures_1}, \ref{tab:climate_net_measures_2}, \ref{tab:climate_net_measures_3} and \ref{tab:climate_net_measures_4}.
+Our results show that all generated networks indeed exhibit the small-world property, except for the correlation, cross-correlation, mutual information, MIC, STS and CORT functions when $p= 0.001$.
+These results are in agreement with previous studies reporting a small-world effect in climate networks \cite{donges09,tsonis04}.
+Our results show that this effect is also present when other distance functions are considered.
+On the one hand, the high clustering coefficient results from the spatial continuity of the underlying physical fields \cite{donges09} which tends to connect close cells (nodes) and thereby form triangles.
+On the other hand, the existence of long-range connections (teleconnections) explains the small average path length.
+These long distance edges are responsible for an efficient propagation of local perturbations through the whole network, as will be further discussed in Section~\ref{subsec:results_teleconnections}.
+We emphasize again that one reason for the small-world effect to emerge across all climate networks is the spatial embedding of the nodes.
+Although we found evidences of small-worldness for almost all distance functions, some or all of them might be biased, as demonstrated by \cite{hlinka17}.
+Studying whether or not this already explains the observed characteristics completely would be possible by using sophisticated spatial network surrogates \cite{Wiedermann2016}, the consideration of which is however beyond the scope of the present work.